AgileBIM/FabCOD/docs/wiki/PRODUCTENTRY-SubObject.md

 ##### Returns
 BOOLEAN
 ### Function: RemoveOrder
-Removes 'ORDER' Column from Product List
+Removes the 'ORDER' Column from the Product List.

 No additional remarks available
 ##### Signature